No. 1 seed Notre Dame routs Ohio State 99-76 in Sweet 16

 Besides Allen, the Irish got 14 points and a career-high nine rebounds from freshman forward Erin Boley, a Kentucky native who started in Turner's place.
 The Irish tied one season best with 12 3-pointers on a season-high 24 attempts and made 19 of 20 free throws for a thorough win.

-Notre Dame (33-3) also used a 30-point third quarter to build an 80-65 lead that wasn't seriously threatened as it reached Sunday's Lexington Region final against the winner between No. 2 seed Stanford and No. 3 seed Texas.
+Notre Dame (33-3) also used a 30-point third quarter to build an 80-65 lead that wasn't seriously threatened as it reached Sunday's Lexington Regional final against No. 2 seed Stanford, a 77-66 winner over No. 3 seed Texas.

+"Our young players just really stepped up in such a big game," McGraw said.
+"I thought Erin played the best game of the season, Arike had a career high in a huge game without Bri.
+It was a struggle for us this week trying to overcome that, and I'm just so proud of the resilience of this team."

 Kelsey Mitchell had 18 points for No. 5 seed Ohio State (28-7), which was outrebounded 42-30 and outscored 38-34 inside.